 Love using LEGO® to create your own stories?
-What about using LEGO® to plan a storyboard for video storytelling?
+What about using LEGO® to storyboard and create your own stop-motion video?

-- An in-depth guided tour of the Brickwrecks exhibition with story-smith Cristy Burne, where you will be inspired by the fun details and visual storytelling Ryan “The Brickman” McNaught has used to capture our shipwreck imagination
+- Enjoy a VIP tour of the Brickwrecks exhibition, where you will see extraordinary LEGO® models up close and discover real and replica objects connected to each shipwreck discovery.
+Be inspired by the fun details and visual storytelling Ryan “The Brickman” McNaught has used to capture our shipwreck imagination.

-- After lunch, join local LEGO® guru John Geijsman, from the City of Fremantle Library as he helps you flex your storytelling muscles using visual techniques and storyboarding
+- After lunch, join local enthusiast John Geijsman from the City of Fremantle Library, as he helps you flex your storytelling muscles using visual techniques and storyboarding.
+Learn how to combine themes of history, science, and imagination to create, structure and film your own stop-motion story.

-Download Children in Care Consent Form [PDF 180KB]
+Download the Children in Care Consent Form here.

 Children’s author and science writer Cristy Burne is passionate about empowering our next generation of creative, science-savvy citizens.
 Cristy has worked as a science communicator for 20 years across seven countries.
 She has performed in a science circus, worked as a garbage analyst, and was a reporter at CERN when they turned on the Large Hadron Collider.